Social evils should be rooted out through organised movement: Kerala CM | Headlines

 - India

-Kerala Chief Minister Pinarayi Vijayan on Saturday stressed the need for an organized movement with a definite political conviction to eliminate the menace like casteism, communalism, and economic inequality rooted in the society.
+Kerala Chief Minister Pinarayi Vijayan on Saturday stressed the need for an organised movement with a definite political conviction to eliminate the menace like casteism, communalism and economic inequality rooted in the society.

 These social evils are still posing challenges to the progress of the land and peaceful life of people, he said in a Facebook post marking the birth anniversary of social reformer and renaissance leader late Ayyankali, who had fought for the rights of the Dalits.

-Ayyankali (1863-1941) was a social reformer who worked for the advancement of Dalits, who were considered untouchables in the erstwhile princely state of Travancore.
+Ayyankali (1863-1941) was a social reformer worked for the advancement of Dalits, who were considered as untouchables in the erstwhile princely state of Travancore.

-''We can find out a complete solution to the present social problems only by eliminating these evils.
-An organized movement with a definite political conviction should be evolved to root out such menace,'' Vijayan said.
+''We can find a complete solution to the present social problems only by eliminating these evils.
+An organised movement with a definite political conviction should be evolved to root out such menace,'' Vijayan said.

 The history of Ayyankali would be a guiding light and inspiration in such a movement, he added.